 Mobile Site Optimization

 - Use analytics to see what links they click most.
 If they click “Sizing Chart” often, make that link easy to find and a simple button to push.

 - Test everything.
 Are your CTAs (calls-to-action) clear to distinguish?
-Does checkout flow properly?
 Are images properly sized?
-Find any flaws in the site now, and fix them before the rush of traffic come November 28th.
+Find any flaws in the site now, and fix them before the rush of traffic.

-According to Goldman Sachs, mobile sales are estimated to reach $204 billion in 2014.
-In 2018, they’re projected to surpass $626 billion.
-Do not miss out on the opportunity to capitalize on this, and claim some of those sales for yourself.
-Get your site ready now, and you won’t get left out in the dust.
+With Black Friday bringing $6.22 billion, you do not want to miss out on the opportunity to capitalize on this holiday Claim some of those sales for yourself.
+Get your business ready now, and you won’t get left in the dust.

 For more holiday tips, check out these holiday selling posts.